 Below you will find a short introduction to some of the different Cuban dance styles, their origin, a little history, and videos to get an impression of what the fuzz is all about!

-Although not all Cubans are professional dancers born with rhythmic hips, contrary to popular myth perhaps, music and dancing is still part of pretty much any celebration taking place in Cuba, as well as daily life.
+Yet, music and dancing are still part of pretty much any celebration taking place in Cuba, as well as daily life.
 Music in Cuba is everywhere!

 In my apartment in Old Havana, I often wake up in the morning from my neighbor playing super loud salsa, or a bicycle taxi passing by sounding like a mobile discotheque at any time of day or night.